Keisuke Gotō: International career

-Gotō is a youth international for Japan, having represented the under-18 national team.
+Gotō was a youth international for Japan, having represented the under-18 national team.

 On 6 November 2025, Gotō was called up to play for Japan by head coach Hajime Moriyasu to play in the Kirin Challenge Cup for a set a matches against Ghana and Bolivia.
-On 15 November, Gotō made his national team debut when he replaced Ayase Ueda in the 75st minute in a 2–0 win against Ghana.
+On 15 November, Gotō made his national team debut when he replaced Ayase Ueda in the 75th minute in a 2–0 win against Ghana.

+On 19 March 2026, Gotō was selected for Japan's friendlies against Scotland and England.
+On 29 March, Gotō made his first international start against Scotland, but failed to find the back of the net.

+On 15 May 2026, Gotō was selected in Japan's 26-man roster for the 2026 FIFA World Cup.
+He was the youngest member of the squad.
+Gotō made his World Cup debut when he replaced Ayase Ueda in the 84th minute of a group stage fixture against Tunisia, which ended in a 4–0 win.
+Gotō's appearance at 21 years and 17 days old made him the second youngest Japanese player to feature in the World Cup.

+Personal life

+On 31 March 2026, in response to being compared to Erling Haaland, Gotō revealed that his footballing idol was Harry Kane, who plays for Bundesliga club Bayern Munich.
+Gotō also mentioned that he tries to imitate Shunsuke Nakamura's free-kick technique.